 Whenever you speak in public, it's a performance.
-So you'd better know how to engage and activate audiences!
+So you'd better know how to engage and activate audiences for business opportunities!
 Whether it's a conversation or a keynote, you need to understand and fully access your passion, presence, and professionalism.

 Actor and speech expert Dr. Gary Genard created The Genard Method to help business executives, leadership teams, and other professionals reach this level of persuasive presentations, speeches, interviews, and public appearances.
 His performance-based public speaking training shows you how to tap into your most powerful instrument—yourself—to speak with confidence, impact, and influence.
 You'll learn to apply theater-inspired techniques and tools to business communications.

 The most important of all oral communication techniques based in the theater.
 In speaking powerfully, presenters draw upon all of their means of expression: physical presence, voice, gestures, storytelling, and compelling content.
 A speaker’s job is never merely to deliver information but to create influence based on an important message.
 That requires embodying the techniques of effective performance.

 Most speakers breathe shallowly because they're self-conscious and nervous.
 To project a strong presence, however (and to reach the back of a large room), diaphragmatic breathing is necessary.
 This type of “belly breathing” produces full, resonant sound that has the voice of authority.
 It’s the ideal method of breathing for persuasive and influential speaking.

 Being a relaxed speaker is important, but relaxation must be combined with laser-like focus on one’s audience and message.
 Actors stay loose but poised, ready to respond with power while making it all look easy.
 Like an animal about to spring, they know not to waste an ounce of energy.
 When a speaker’s energy is that focused, he or she can think on their feet and respond effectively to what audiences are giving them, as they in turn respond to what they're experiencing.